The APTR Council of Graduate Programs in Public Health represents

 - Advocate for adequate resources and support

-Membership in the Council is open to accredited and developing graduate programs in public health education.
+Membership in the Council is open to program directors and their faculty from accredited and developing graduate programs in public health education.

 Benefits of Membership

-As a Council member of APTR, you receive all the advantages of APTR institutional membership plus the benefits listed below:
+As a Council member of APTR, you receive all the advantages of APTR membership plus the benefits listed below for your faculty:

 - Assistance with implementing new public health education recommendations, including undergraduate education.